r3e-network/neo-indexer/docs/indexer-deep-analysis/07-rpc-query-surface.md

 Key behaviors:
 - Uses Supabase PostgREST reads for trace tables (and Supabase RPC functions for stats).
+- Also exposes per-transaction outcome rows from `transaction_results` via `gettransactionresult`.
 - Supports optional per-request limits/offsets with caps to protect Supabase.
 - Supports an override key `NEO_RPC_TRACES__SUPABASE_KEY` (recommended for public RPC deployments so you can use an anon key + RLS).
 - Has its own concurrency gate (`NEO_RPC_TRACES__MAX_CONCURRENCY`) to avoid stampedes.